replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/cis-compliance.md

 title: "CIS Compliance"
 isAlpha: false
 ---
 You can configure the kURL installer to be Center for Internet Security (CIS) compliant.
-Opt-in to this feature by setting the `kurl.cisCompliance` field to `true` in the kURL specification .
+Opt-in to this feature by setting the `kurl.cisCompliance` field to `true` in the kURL specification.
 For information about known limitations, see [Known Limitations](#known-limitations).
 For more information about CIS security compliance for Kubernetes, see the [CIS benchmark information](https://www.cisecurity.org/benchmark/kubernetes).

 When you set `cisCompliance` is set to `true`, the following settings are changed from the default settings: